LiamJCates/Programming-Notes/C++/Semantics/Values.md

+Programs produce results by manipulating (reading, changing, and writing) data.

+In computing, data is any information that can be moved, processed, or stored by a computer.

-Program values are supplied by name (variables, constants) and expressions
+C++ Program data values are supplied by name (variables, constants) and expressions

 Variables are tools that help the programmer temporarily store data for a finite amount of time.